wildfire updates & resources

 By Matt Wastradowski

-The family-owned Thyme Garden, celebrating its 30th anniversary this year, started in 1990-when it launched to expand its seed business and start a nursery in the community of Alsea, Oregon, just a few miles outside of Corvallis.
+The family-owned Thyme Garden started in 1990-when it launched to expand its seed business and start a nursery in the community of Alsea, Oregon, just a few miles outside of Corvallis.

-The spacious property made it possible for the family to collect and cultivate new and unusual varieties of herbs; today, the garden boasts more than 250 raised beds showcasing more than 650 varieties of specialty herbs, representing one of the largest such collections in the Pacific Northwest.
+The spacious property made it possible for a family of plant lovers to collect and cultivate new and unusual varieties of herbs; today, the garden boasts more than 250 raised beds showcasing more than 650 varieties of specialty herbs, representing one of the largest such collections in the Pacific Northwest.

 If the herbs initially brought customers to The Thyme Garden, the company's other offerings-a wide variety of plant-based items, an ongoing salmon restoration project, and well-attended events-kept them coming back.